 Results from research programs contribute to the biological foundation for and evaluation of bird conservation activities and are necessary to accomplish defensible biological planning.
 Below you’ll find research reports and articles that PLJV staff have authored.
 For more information about any of the publications or to request a copy, contact Anne Bartuszevige, PLJV Conservation Science Director.

 Recharge Rates and Chemistry Beneath Playas of the High Plains Aquifer – June 2009

 The U.S. Geological Survey, in cooperation with the PLJV, conducted a review and synthesis of more than 175 publications about recharge rates and chemistry beneath playas and interplaya settings.
 The results from most published studies indicate that recharge rates beneath playas are substantially (1 to 2 orders of magnitude) higher than recharge rates beneath interplaya settings.
-The synthesis supports the conceptual model that playas are important zones of recharge to the High Plains aquifer and are not strictly evaporative pans; it yields science-based implications for the protection and management of playas and ground-water resources of the High Plains aquifer and provides directions for future research.
+The synthesis supports the conceptual model that playas are important zones of recharge to the High Plains aquifer and are not strictly evaporative pans; it yields science-based implications for the conservation and management of playas and ground-water resources of the High Plains aquifer and provides directions for future research.